googleforgames/global-multiplayer-demo/README.md

 $ gcloud builds submit --config=cloudbuild.yaml --substitutions=_RELEASE_NAME=rel-1
 ```

+Cloudbuild will create a Cloud Deploy release which automatically deploys agones to the first game server cluster.
+Navigate to the [agones-deploy-pipeline](https://console.cloud.google.com/deploy/delivery-pipelines/us-central1/agones-deploy-pipeline) delivery pipeline to promote the deployment through all target clusters.

 You can monitor the status of the deployment through the Cloud Logging URL returned by the `gcloud builds` command as well as the Kubernetes Engine/Worloads panel in the GCP Console.
 Once the Worloads have been marked as OK, you can proceed to apply the Allocation Endpoint Patch.

 #### Allocation Endpoint Patch